-Stagger doctors work with you to determine the best acne treatment for your specific skin type and concerns.
+Stagger clinicians work with you to determine the best acne treatment for your specific skin type and concerns.

 What happens if my skin reacts to the acne treatment I’ve been prescribed?

-If you notice a reaction to the acne treatment you’ve been prescribed, immediately stop using the treatment and consult with one of our doctors for further investigation.
-You can start a consult with a doctor via the patient portal.
+If you notice a reaction to the acne treatment you’ve been prescribed, immediately stop using the treatment and consult with a member of our medical team for further investigation.
+You can start a consult with a clinician via the patient portal.

 Am I guaranteed a prescription and acne treatment?

-Stagger doctors provide the highest standard of healthcare, assessing each patient on an individual basis.
+Stagger clinicians provide the highest standard of healthcare, assessing each patient on an individual basis.
 If our medical team determines a potential risk related to a specific acne treatment, or your acne symptoms appear different to standard acne, treatment will not be issued.
-Your doctor may provide recommendations for next steps, including in-person GP visits for further assessment.
+Your medical team may provide recommendations for next steps, including in-person GP visits for further assessment.

 Do I have to provide photos of my skin?

-Stagger doctors are committed to providing the highest standard of care.
-To prescribe you the best acne treatment for your skin, our doctors will require photos of your skin, but don’t worry, confidentiality will always be maintained.
+Stagger clinicians are committed to providing the highest standard of care.
+To prescribe you the best acne treatment for your skin, our medical team will require photos of your skin, but don’t worry, confidentiality will always be maintained.
 You can upload your photos via the patient portal once you’ve completed your initial assessment.

 How long does it take for a doctor to respond?

-A Stagger doctor will review your assessment within 4-hours.
+A Stagger clinician will review your assessment within 4-hours.
 In most cases, they’ll respond sooner than this.